"A people without the knowledge of their past history,

 Here are our long term plans for History.

-Our History Milestones contain both the substantive and disciplinary knowledge needed to understand the threshold concepts.
+Our Progressive Milestones in Disciplinary Learning contain the disciplinary knowledge needed to understand the disciplinary concepts.
+Our mid term planning specifies the substantive knowledge the children will learn.

 Substantive Knowledge